 - If you find yourself constantly dealing with fatigue and low energy levels, there are plenty of natural remedies that can help boost energy levels.

-- Switching up your diet, including more physical activity in your routine, improving your sleep quality and using peppermint oil are all easy ways to get a quick burst of energy.
+- Switching up your diet, including more physical activity in your routine, improving your sleep quality and using peppermint oil are all easy ways to get quick bursts of energy and boost energy levels overall.

 - Keep in mind that low energy may also be a symptom of other conditions, including thyroid problems, depression or anemia.
 Consult with your doctor to address possible concerns if fatigue persists to determine the best method of treatment and the best ways to boost energy levels.